LexiChomps/MWACDiscordBootlegs/README.txt

 The music for "Exactly Where I Am Deluxe" is in two parts.
 Side 1 is meant to be for the Offical Album as released by Marc.
 Side 2 is for demos, outtakes and live performances from the Patreon Archive.
 The Tracklist for Side 2 is on the J-Card's inside.
 Search up those on the Patreon.

+The music for "Normal Bias Deluxe" is in two parts.
+Side 1 (The Normal Bias Deluxe side) is for the Official Album as released by Marc.
+Side 2 (The Erotic Nachos Deluxe side) is for demos.
+The tracklist for Side 2 is on the J-Card's inside.
+Search up those on the Patreon.

 SPECIAL INSTRUCTIONS FOR CREATING THE "OBSCURITY DELUXE" and "EXACTLY WHERE I AM DELUXE" J-CARD The J-Card for "Obscurity Deluxe" and "Exactly Where I Am Deluxe" is double sided.
 To print properly, make sure that the PDF is CENTERED to the page.
 Once that prints, you will put the paper back into the tray (If it's a top loader, printed side down.
 If it's a tray loader, printed side up.) and print the other side.